 How to choose an Acupressure Therapist?

 If you do need to find an acupressure therapist for your medical condition, there is no license for acupressure therapist in many countries.
 It is often considered as massage.
 In Traditional Chinese Medicine, tuina is a form of Chinese manipulative therapy.
 It helps the flow of healing energy by holding and pressing the body at acupressure points.
-For acupressure treatment, you can choose a Traditional Chinese Medicine practitioner with good tuina skills.
+For acupressure treatment, you can choose a TCM practitioner with good tuina skills.
 Tuina is a required course in acupuncture degree program.
 All acupuncture degree holders have received tuina training in university.
 (Learn more about acupuncture)